takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.71 <br>
+  ・ Tentative action was taken in the Survival Round using the Creative API. <br>
+  ・ A problem has been addressed regarding some text on external display displays not being properly sized to take into account the size of the display. <br>
+  ・ In conjunction with the update, the Titan One font has been restored and can be switched on the database. (with a few exceptions) <br>

   ○ 4.99.70 <br>
   ・ Fixed a problem where a flag would remain in place when a series of forced updates were received. <br>